 Effects and Abuse

 An illicit drug, using crack is automatically deemed abuse.
-Smoking crack allows it to reach the brain faster and produces an short-lived, but intense high very quickly.
+Smoking crack allows it to reach the brain faster and produces a short-lived, but intense high very quickly.

 Effects of crack include:

 With crack being exponentially more addictive than normal cocaine, it’s very easy for anyone to develop an immediate addiction to it.
 The high is very short-lived, which is why users require more of the drug to maintain its effects and an addiction is developed.
 Crack ignites large amounts of dopamine in the brain, which is a chemical that induces happiness.
-As a result, users develop highly strong cravings for crack so they do not go through undesirable symptoms and effects of withdrawal, making quitting terribly difficult.
+As a result, users develop strong cravings for crack so they do not go through undesirable symptoms and effects of withdrawal, making quitting terribly difficult.
 Fortunately, there are various crack addiction treatment options available to help those struggling with this highly addictive drug.
 These treatments may include therapy, support groups, detox programs, and medication-assisted treatment.

 Crack and Cocaine

-While crack can take over your brain when suffering from an addiction, you can get the needed help to return to a sober and healthy lifestyle.
-The Discovery House offers addiction treatment programs at its long term treatment centers for addiction in Los Angeles.
-Securing treatment at its luxury rehab facilities will best prepare you for long term recovery.
+While crack can take over the brain when suffering from an addiction help for returning to a sober and healthy lifestyle is here.
+The Discovery House offers crack addiction treatment programs at its long term treatment centers for addiction in Los Angeles.
+Securing treatment at our luxury rehab facilities are the best to prepare for long-term recovery.
 Call us today at 818.452.1676 or fill out our form.